FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Function-preserving Attention Replacement

 While originally designed for convolutional and fully connected layers, we extend this method to bidirectional LSTM modules by targeting the hidden dimension.
-Crucially, due to the gate structure of LSTMs, pruning a particular hidden unit requires coordinated removal across all gates and associated matrices to preserve consistency.
-Specifically, for each unidirectional LSTM block, we identify the set of weights influenced by a hidden unit across all four gates (input, forget, cell, and output).
-These include: (1) the corresponding rows in the input-to-hidden ($W_{\text{ih}}$) weight matrices, (2) the corresponding rows and columns in the hidden-to-hidden ($W_{\text{hh}}$) matrices, and (3) the corresponding columns for the next layer.
-As illustrated in Figure~\ref{fig:prune}, these components are concatenated into a composite matrix $W^{(l)} \in \mathbb{R}^{D_h \times G}$, where each row corresponds to one hidden unit and $G$ denotes the total number of gate-aligned entries per unit.
+Because LSTMs couple all four gate matrices through shared hidden units, removing a single hidden unit must be coordinated across all gates and associated input–hidden, hidden–hidden, and projection matrices to maintain temporal and structural consistency.
+Specifically, for each unidirectional LSTM block, removing a hidden unit affects all four gate matrices (input, forget, cell, and output).
+The structurally coupled parameters include: (1) the corresponding rows in the input-to-hidden matrices $W_{\text{ih}}$, (2) the corresponding rows and columns in the hidden-to-hidden matrices $W_{\text{hh}}$, and (3) the columns in the projection feeding the next layer.
+As illustrated in Figure~\ref{fig:prune}, these gate-aligned components are concatenated into a composite matrix $W^{(l)} \in \mathbb{R}^{D_h \times G}$, where each row aggregates all parameters associated with one hidden unit.

-We then compute the structured regularization penalty for block $l$ across the rows of $W^{(l)}$ to obtain structured importance scores per hidden unit:
+We then compute the structured regularization penalty for block $l$ across the rows of $W^{(l)}$ to obtain scores per hidden unit:

 This term is added to the original loss during regularized training, guiding the network towards sparse hidden representations while maintaining structural integrity across gates.

 We apply structured pruning through a three-stage pipeline: